WICG/attribution-reporting-api/README.md

 be used to enable other forms of cross-site tracking.

-This doesn’t have to be the case, though, especially in cases where identifiers like third party cookies are either unavailable or undesirable.
-A new API surface can be added to the web platform to satisfy this use-case without them, in a way that provides better privacy to users.
+This doesn’t have to be the case, though, especially in cases where identifiers such as third-party cookies are either unavailable or undesirable.
+A new API surface can be added to the web platform to satisfy this use case without them, in a way that provides better privacy to users.

 This API alone will not be able to support all conversion measurement use cases, such as view conversions, or even click conversion reporting with richer / more accurate conversion metadata.
-We envision this API as one of potentially many new API’s that will seek to reproduce valid advertising use cases in the web platform in a privacy preserving way.
+We envision this API as one of potentially many new APIs that will seek to reproduce valid advertising use cases in the web platform in a privacy preserving way.
 In particular, we think this API could be extended by using server side aggregation to provide richer data, which we are continuing to explore.